stuskeer/session-tracker/README.md

 ## Using the Application

-1. **Registration:** Visit the login page and click "Register" to create a new account with your email and password.
+### Navigation
+- **Sessions Page** (`/index.html`): Main page with table view of all your sessions
+- **Insights Page** (`/insights.html`): Placeholder for future analytics features
+- **Hamburger Menu** (top right): Access Insights, Settings, and Logout

+### Getting Started

+1. **Registration:**
+   - Visit `http://localhost:3000` (redirects to login page)
+   - Click "Don't have an account?
+Register here"
+   - Enter email and password (min 8 chars, mixed case + digit required)
+   - After registration, switch back to login mode and sign in

+2. **Login:**
-2. **Login:** Enter your credentials on the login page.
-After successful login, you'll be redirected to the main session tracker.
+   - Enter your credentials on the login page
+   - After successful login, you'll be redirected to the sessions table

 3. **Managing Your Quiver:**
-   - Click the settings icon (⚙️) in the top right
+   - Click the hamburger menu (☰) in the top right
+   - Select "Settings" (⚙️)
    - Add kites to your quiver by entering the kite name (e.g., "North Reach 11m")
    - Remove kites by clicking the "Remove" button next to each kite
-   - Your quiver is saved to your user account
+   - Your quiver is saved to your user account in DynamoDB

 4. **Logging Sessions:**
-   - Expand the "Add Session" section
+   - Expand the "Add Session" section on the main page
+   - Fill in the form:
+     - **Date:** Use the date picker (UK format display)
+     - **Location:** Session location (letters, numbers, spaces, hyphens, commas)
-   - Select a kite from your quiver dropdown
+     - **Kite:** Select from your quiver dropdown
-   - Enter location, duration, and max jump height
+     - **Duration:** Time in HH:MM format (default: 00:00)
+     - **Max Jump:** Jump height in meters (0-100, 1 decimal place)
+   - Click "Add Session"
    - Sessions are automatically associated with your user account

 5. **Viewing Sessions:**
-   - Click "Fetch Sessions" to load your personal sessions
+   - Click "Fetch Sessions" to load your personal sessions in a table
+   - Table displays: Session ID, Date (UK format), Location, Kite, Duration, Max Jump
    - Only your sessions are displayed (user-specific filtering)
+   - Hover over rows for visual feedback

+6. **Updating Sessions:**
+   - Expand the "Update Session" section
+   - Enter the Session ID (number from the table)
+   - Fill in only the fields you want to update
+   - Click "Update Session"

+7. **Deleting Sessions:**
+   - Expand the "Delete Session" section
+   - Enter the Session ID
+   - Click "Delete Session"

-6. **Updating Email:**
+8. **Updating Email:**
-   - Open settings (⚙️ icon)
+   - Open settings (⚙️ icon in hamburger menu)
    - Enter your new email address
    - Your email is updated while maintaining all your sessions and quiver data

 ## Technologies Used

+- **Backend:**
-- Node.js
+  - Node.js with ES modules
-- Express
+  - Express 5.1.0
-- express-session (session management)
+  - express-session (HTTP-only session management)
-- DynamoDB (via AWS SDK)
+  - AWS SDK v3 (@aws-sdk/client-dynamodb, @aws-sdk/lib-dynamodb)
-- Joi (validation)
+  - Joi 18.0.1 (comprehensive input validation)
+  - bcrypt (password hashing with 10 salt rounds)
+  - UUID v4 (unique ID generation)
-- Morgan (logging)
+  - Morgan (HTTP request logging)
+  - CORS (with credentials support)
   - dotenv (environment variables)

-- bcrypt (optional, for password hashing)
+- **Frontend:**
+  - Vanilla JavaScript (ES6+)
+  - Modern CSS with custom properties (dark theme)
+  - HTML5 date inputs with UK format display
+  - Fetch API with credentials
+  - Responsive table layout

+- **Database:**
+  - DynamoDB Local (Docker container)
+  - AWS SDK v3.933.0

 ## License